bulletinmybeard/transformation-and-conversion-api/README.md

-# image-transformation-api
+# transformation-and-conversion-api
-Image transformation API
+Image transformation and video conversion API

 # Sample images and sources
 All image samples were taken from https://unsplash.com/ (https://unsplash.com/license).